How do I talk to the young person in my life about suicide?

 - seem preoccupied with death, dying and/or suicide (e.g. in writing or drawings)

 - lose interest in friends, school, sports or hobbies

 - have recently lost a friend or family member — in particular a parent — to suicide

 - show changes in their typical behaviour, including hygiene, eating, sleeping or mood

 If a young person describes any type of plan to attempt suicide, the method they would use to die by suicide or a timeline of when they would act, it’s important to get help right away.
 Stay with the young person (or find a safe adult who can), let them know you’re concerned and make a plan together to call 911 or the emergency services in your area.

 Here are some tips for talking to a young person about suicide:

 - Start gently: mention the changes you’ve noticed in their behaviour: “I noticed you’re spending a lot of time alone lately — is something bothering you?”

-- Be direct: ask the young person if they’re considering suicide: “Are you thinking about hurting or killing yourself?”
+- Be direct: ask the young person if they’re considering suicide: “Are you thinking about killing yourself?”
 If the answer is “yes,” find out if they have a plan: “How are you planning to do it?”
 The more detailed the plan, the higher the risk.